 |

-Overall the gradebook in Canvas is less complex than in eClass which will vastly simplify grading for most users.
-Instructors using advanced gradebook features and/or calculating grades with custom formula will need to move these calculations to an external spreadsheet.
+Overall, the gradebook in Canvas is less complex than the one in eClass, which will greatly simplify grading for most users.
+Instructors who use advanced gradebook features and/or calculate grades with custom formulas will need to move these calculations to an external spreadsheet.
 This article outlines the key differences between Canvas and eClass gradebooks, as well as the most important information for instructors transitioning to Canvas.
 For a comprehensive overview of all the Canvas gradebook features, please see How Do I Use the Gradebook in the Canvas KB.
 Contents:

 Adding Grade ColumnsAssignment columns are automatically added every time you create and publish assignments, graded discussions, and graded quizzes and surveys.
 A column is also automatically added for the Attendance tool.
 If you need to create a "Manual Grade Item" in the Gradebook, you have to create a No Submission or On Paper assignment.

 Grade Visibility SettingsA commonly used feature in the eClass gradebook is hiding grades from student view until an instructor chooses to release them.
-By default, grade columns in the Canvas gradebook can't be hidden until there is at least one grade entered, which will also trigger an email notification to that student that they've been graded on the assignment.
-To change this behavior for a course, click the cog at the top right of the gradebook, then under the Gradebook Settings, select Grade Posting Policy and change the setting in the right-side menu to Manually Post Grades:
+By default, grade columns in the Canvas gradebook can't be hidden until at least one grade has been entered, which will also trigger an email notification to that student that they've been graded on the assignment.
+To change this behaviour for a course, click the cog at the top right of the gradebook, then under the Gradebook Settings, select Grade Posting Policy and change the setting in the right-side menu to Manually Post Grades:

 Hidden Grades IndicatorThere is a new option in the gradebook that will show instructors an icon for any grades that have not yet been posted to students.
 This feature helps instructors quickly identify which grades are hidden from students, reducing confusion and ensuring more accurate communication about grade visibility.
 At times, instructors may switch their grade posting policy to Manually Post Grades, while some grades have already been posted.
 The indicator provides a simple way to distinguish which grades are already visible to students and which are still hidden.
 To change this setting for a course, click the cog at the top right of the gradebook, then under the Gradebook Settings, select View Options and then select View hidden grades indicator:

-GradeBook FilterThe main gradebook view has a very useful filter tool at the top right which can be very useful in large courses to limit the display as required.
+GradeBook FilterThe main gradebook view has a filter tool at the top right that can be very useful in large courses to limit the display as needed.
 The gradebook can be filtered on a number of different criteria:

 Assigning and Displaying Letter GradesIf you would like to show letter grades with the course totals, you will need to enable a course grading scheme, found in your course settings, on the "Course Details" tab.
 Once enabled, you can use an existing grading scheme from the drop-down menu or define a new grading scheme by clicking "+ New Grading Scheme".
-This process is similar to editing your grade letters in eClass, and will be necessary in order to export a .csv file with a column of letter grades to upload to Beartracks.
+This process is similar to editing your grade letters in eClass and is necessary to export a .csv file with a column of letter grades to upload to Beartracks.

 When selecting from the existing grading schemes, the recommended option is the 'Default U of A Grading Scheme':